andxwang/shortest-flights/contract.md

 I, Henry Wu (henrywu3) agree to the terms of this contract.
 I, Abhyan Jaikishen (abhyanj2) agree to the terms of this contract.
 I, Andy Wang (andyjw2) agree to the terms of this contract.
+I, Minjoong Kim (msk6) agree to the terms of this contract.